Henri Jaspar

-Henri Jaspar (28 July 1870 – 15 February 1939) was a Belgian Catholic Party politician.
+Henri Jaspar (28 July 1870 – 15 February 1939) was a Belgian Catholic Party politician who served as prime minister of Belgium from 1926 to 1931.

-Jaspar was born in Schaerbeek and trained as a lawyer.
-He represented Liège as a Catholic in the Belgian Chamber of Representatives from 1919 until 1936.
-He helped create the Belgium-Luxembourg Economic Union in 1921, and served as the prime minister of Belgium from 1926 to 1931.
-In 1924 he was made an honorary minister of State.
+He was born in Schaerbeek and trained as a lawyer.
+Jaspar represented Liège as a Catholic in the Belgian Chamber of Representatives from 1919 until 1936.
+He served as a Belgian delegate to the Paris Peace Conference in 1919.
+He helped create the Belgium-Luxembourg Economic Union in 1921.
+In 1924, he was made an honorary minister of State.

-He held several ministerial positions including;
+Jaspar held several ministerial positions including;